heins/johanna/README.md

   * that you have a user interface (boards), which you can create by your self (using drag & drop of widgets),
   * that you can create your own widgets (HTML5/CSS/Javascript/MAIER),
-  * can nest widgets inside widgets
+  * can nest widgets inside widgets (combining widgets)
-  * share these widgets over a WidgetFactory,
+  * share these widgets over a WidgetFactory (cloud) with other users,
   * share boards over a BoardFactory,
-  * can lock widgets and boards (so you could not change the design wothout permission),
+  * can lock widgets and boards (so you could not change the design without permission),
-  * have an ACL (which user can see, usere, edit contect of a widget.
+  * have an ACL (which user can see, use, edit the content of a widget.
-  * connect the widget content with MQTT messages (instead OSC Open Sound Controll like done in TouchOSC).
+  * connect the widget content with MQTT messages (instead OSC Open Sound Controll like done in TouchOSC) (Widget sends MQTT-message, message controlls widgets).
+  * JOHANNA should support responsive designs
+  * JOHANNA shoukd have an integrate version control system (like git).

 JOHANNA should run under node.js, so you will have not to install a configurator/board editor.
 Both configurator and user interface are running inside a webbrowser or could be WebApps.